 Colin's CAPE Crew

-Colin is not alone in his medical journey.
-Today, C.A.P.E (Critical Care, Anesthesia, Perioperative, Home Ventilation and Extension program) cares for over 300 medically complex patients who are living at home with advanced respiratory support, either tracheostomy or Bipap.
+Three is thriving because of the care that Colin receives from the C.A.P.E program at Boston Children’s Hospital.
+C.A.P.E (Critical Care, Anesthesia, Perioperative, Home Ventilation and Extension program) cares for over 300 medically complex patients who are living at home with advanced respiratory support, either tracheostomy or Bipap.
 Despite the wide range of diseases, disabilities and conditions which these patients face, one certainty remains unwavering.
 All of these patients live and thrive because of the C.A.P.E program.
 The professionals in this program are determined to help each patient live his or her fullest life possible, and go to incredible lengths to keep each patient healthy and out of the hospital.
-Being a C.A.P.E patient has not only saved Colin’s life and our family, but it has given us the confidence and ability to care for our son’s chronicle respiratory insufficiency and myriad of medical challenges at home.
+Being a C.A.P.E patient has not only saved Colin’s life and our family, but it has given us the confidence and ability to care for our son’s chronic respiratory insufficiency, mitochondrial myopathy and myriad of medical challenges at home.

 From guiding our set-up as a medical home to troubleshooting breathing issues in the middle of the night to coordinating care with Colin’s many other BCH specialists, the C.A.P.E program extends compassionate medical care that goes beyond what seems humanly possible.
 Whereas other doctors can be hurried to finish a 15-minute well-visit, the C.A.P.E medical professionals take their time with Colin, making home visits to alleviate the challenges of hospital admissions, applauding our son’s latest developments and responding to his medical crises- of which he has had many.
 As a result of the care and support that the C.A.P.E program provides, instead of spending his days in the hospital, Colin spends them with his family and friends — playing with his sisters, celebrating birthdays and holidays, learning in preschool, skiing in the mountains, splashing in the ocean, boating to islands, swinging on his swings, and living a very full life.

 By supporting Colin’s CAPE crew in the Eversource Walk for Boston Children’s Hospital, you will be supporting the families with loved ones in the C.A.P.E. program.
-You will be ensuring that the hallways in these families' homes continue to echo with the laughter of children playing with their siblings.
-Thank you for your time and your donation, Colin's CAPE Crew
+You will be ensuring that children, like our son, Colin, continue to thrive at home and that C.A.P.E families' hallways continue to echo with the laughter of children playing with their siblings.